How to Deal with Complaints in Healthcare

 An effective complaint handling system should:

 The way in which a practice handles a complaint determines whether or not the practice can claim to be safe and responsive.
 Providers with efficient complaint-handling processes are best positioned to manage complaints quickly and with ease (HCC n.d.).

 An effective complaint-handling process creates opportunities to restore confidence in your services, increases quality as a result of feedback, and prevents minor issues from escalating into bigger problems (HCC n.d.).

 While blame and complaints occur in most workplaces, healthcare settings are particularly fraught with emotion and fear, and often high expectations on the part of the consumer (Suter 2017).

 Your job isn’t to put consumers in their place, but rather, to learn from and reach closure on the complaint as quickly as possible.

 Put yourself in their shoes: attending hospital (or another healthcare setting) is a significant emotional event for both patients and their visitors.
 People who are unwell are particularly vulnerable, and visitors and relatives may be anxious and overly protective.

-Relatives, friends and visitors need to know how to make complaints.
-The less time they spend trying to identify how to lodge the complaint and with whom, the less likely the issue is to be embellished or blown out of proportion.
+Relatives, friends, and visitors need to know how to make complaints.
+The less time they spend trying to identify how to lodge a complaint and with whom, the less likely the issue is to be embellished or blown out of proportion.